Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 * Completed some biblio about Fyshe 2019, added the figure to explain the idea
 * Started some code to extract also `Adv-VB` phrases
 * decoding started...

+#### 09/11/2020

+* A bit more work on the MEG analysis for composition, trying to extract the onset of those 2-words phrase structures
+* Problem encountered (as in the past already...):
+    - punctuation still present in parse but not in TextGrid
+    - "M." is only "M" in TextGrid (probably not even mapped to "mister" phonemes...)
+    - Some words are not separated in TextGrid data such as "I've", "Does'nt" but they are in the parse
+    - Compound word are separated in TextGrid data but not in Stanford parser (tennis-court)
+    - Some words still have a trailing whitespace in the TextGrid Data!!!

+#### 10/11/2020

+* No result at all in the simple task of decoding: ADJ vs NN ...
+Need more epochs?
+Do across subject?
+* WHat else?
+How could we possibly decode semantic features if we can't discriminate word category between both instances...
+* Also big fail in tthe ICA for those files...
+Something is fishy!!

 [1]: ../../Biblio/rabovsky2018.pdf "Link to file"
 [2]: https://www.sciencedirect.com/science/article/pii/S0893608018302223?via%3Dihub "Link to article"